 - The apcsmart(8) driver has been replaced by a new implementation.
 There is a new parameter, ttymode, which may help if you have a non-standard serial port, or Windows.
 In case of issues with this new version, users can revert to apcsmart-old. - The nutdrv_qx(8) driver will eventually supersede blazer_ser and blazer_usb.
 Options are not exactly the same, but are documented in the nutdrv_qx man page. - Mozilla NSS support has been added.
 The OpenSSL configuration options should be unchanged, but please refer to the upsd.conf(5) and upsmon.conf(5) documentation in case we missed something. - upsrw(8) now prints out the maximum size of variables.
-Hopefully you are not parsing the output of upsrw it would be easier to use one of the NUT libraries, or implement the network protocol yourself. - The jNut source is now here: https://github.com/networkupstools/jNut apcsmart driver has been replaced by a new implementation.
-In case of issue with this new version, users can revert to apcsmart-old.
+Hopefully you are not parsing the output of upsrw it would be easier to use one of the NUT libraries, or implement the network protocol yourself. - The jNut source is now here: https://github.com/networkupstools/jNut

 - users are encouraged to update to NUT 2.6.5, to fix a regression in upssched. - mge-shut driver has been replaced by a new implementation (newmge-shut).
 In case of issue with this new version, users can revert to oldmge-shut.
+UPDATE: oldmge-shut was dropped between 2.7.4 and 2.8.0 releases.